-No fractional shares of Yellow Roadway common stock will be issued in the merger.
+No fractional shares of Yellow Roadway common stock will be issued in the amended merger.
 All Yellow Roadway shares that a USF stockholder is entitled to receive will be aggregated.
 Any fractional Yellow Roadway shares resulting from this aggregation will be paid cash, without interest, in an amount equal to the fraction multiplied by the market value of a Yellow Roadway share, determined using the average of the high and low trading prices of Yellow Roadway common stock on the day before the closing as reported on the Nasdaq National Market, rounded to the nearest cent.

-Yellow Roadway anticipates issuing approximately 12.8 million shares of Yellow Roadway common stock to USF shareholders pursuant to the merger agreement, representing approximately 20.7% of the shares of Yellow Roadway common stock outstanding immediately after the merger.
+Yellow Roadway anticipates issuing approximately 9 million shares of Yellow Roadway common stock to USF shareholders pursuant to the amended merger agreement, which is expected to represent approximately 15.6% of the shares of Yellow Roadway common stock outstanding immediately after the amended merger.